-SRC BOARD OF DIRECTORS
+SRC STAFF and BOARD OF DIRECTORS

 Students Run Chicago is completely volunteer-run.
 Our Board of Directors is made up of enthusiastic runners who not only serve as coaches and mentors to students, but also work hard to raise money, schedule training runs, organize programs, and engage with the larger running community.